What Is Iron Deficiency Anemia?

 Iron deficiency anemia is when your body doesn’t have enough red blood cells.

 Red blood cells carry oxygen from your lungs to the rest of your body.
 Every organ and tissue in your body needs oxygen to work.
-Without enough oxygen in your blood, and you may feel tired, weak, and short of breath.
+Without enough oxygen in your blood, you may feel tired, weak, and short of breath.

 Your doctor will find out why your iron is low.
 Usually, you can treat iron deficiency anemia with supplements.
 Once your iron levels go up, you should start to feel better.